CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Value: DomainAuth requires the value to begin with the number `0`, denoting the version of the DomainAuth TXT record format, followed by a space.
 This value does not have a version number in VeraId.
 - VeraId does not explicitly support intermediate certificates, and its implementations do not support them.
 Consequently, the `intermediateCertificates` field in the Member Id Bundle is not present in VeraId.
 - VeraId only allows ASN.1 DER serialisation.
+- Cryptographic algorithms:
+  - Signature algorithms: VeraId only supports RSA-PSS with modulus sizes of 2048, 3072, and 4096 bits.
+Support for EdDSA signatures was considered, but not implemented due to lack of support in the target Hardware Security Modules (HSMs), as documented in https://issuetracker.google.com/issues/232422224.
+  - Hash functions: VeraId only supports SHA-256, SHA-384, and SHA-512.

 VeraId is led by the author of this document, who intends to deprecate the VeraId specification in favour of DomainAuth and update the reference implementations to fully comply with this specification.